SAFF Logo

 The Satanic Panic Returns to UK

-The Eleven Million Pound Farce which shamed UK Policing is being revivified by a new generation of Cops and Psychotherapists in 2026.
+The Eleven Million Pound Farce Which Shamed UK Policing is being revived by a new generation of Cops and Psychotherapists in 2026.

 Police forces across the UK are being instructed to look out for and investigate both recent and historical cases of “organised ritual abuse” and “ritualistic abuse,including witchcraft and spirit possession”.
 Sound familiar?